 Put your right hand on your chest and your left hand on your stomach.
 Take a deep breath as you count to three.
 When you do this, which hand do you feel moving the most?

 If it's your right hand (the one on your chest), you’re breathing from your chest.
 If it's your left hand (the one on your stomach), you are breathing from your abdomen.
-You want to do the latter— breathe from your abdomen.
+You want to do the latter— breath from your abdomen.

 When you breathe from your chest, your breaths are automatically going to be short and shallow because they're only scooping up the air from the tops of your lungs.
 The bottoms of your lungs are bigger and fuller.
 That's where your lungs store most of their air, and it's where you want to gather your breath each time you inhale.